Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Investigating Multiplicity Adjustment

 To assess how well the respective priors adjust for multiplicity, we calculated how frequently the posterior probability that any two groups differ is larger than 0.50, using the null model as data-generating model.
 Similarly, to assess how well the respective priors are capable of detecting true differences, we calculated how frequently the posterior probability that any two groups \textit{do not} differ is larger than 0.50, using the full model as data-generating model.

-The left panel in Figure~\ref{fig:small_simulation} shows that using a uniform prior (blue squares) very quickly leads to false positives as the number of groups increases.
+The left panel in Figure~\ref{fig:small_simulation} shows that using a uniform prior (\coluniform \, squares) very quickly leads to false positives as the number of groups increases.
 This is not surprising: the uniform prior assigns each model the same prior mass, hence diminishing the plausibility assigned to $\mathcal{H}_0$ dramatically as $K$ increases, thus increasing the probability of an error.

-The Dirichlet process prior which assigns equal mass to the full and the null model (yellow suns), as suggested by \textcite{gopalan1998bayesian}, performs better than the uniform prior but still does not provide adequate error control.
-It performs roughly as poorly as the method which simply computes pairwise Bayesian $t$-tests (green circles).
-The correction proposed by \textcite{westfall1997bayesian} performs much better (light blue circles) but still leads to a relatively high probability of making at least one error as the number of groups increases.
-The DP prior with $\alpha = 1$ (pink stars) performs better, with the DP prior with $\alpha = 0.50$ (beige diamonds) and the set of beta-binomial priors providing good error control.
+\reviseAStwo{$\text{DP}(\alpha = \text{G\&B})$} \reviseAS{(terracotta hexagrams)} performs better than the uniform prior but still does not provide adequate error control.
+It performs roughly as poorly as the method which simply computes pairwise Bayesian $t$-tests \reviseAS{(light green circles)}.
+The correction proposed by \textcite{westfall1997bayesian} performs much better \reviseAS{(dark green circles)} but still leads to a relatively high probability of making at least one error as the number of groups increases. \reviseAStwo{$\text{DP}(\alpha = 1)$ \reviseAS{(violet stars)} performs better, with $\text{DP}(\alpha = \nicefrac{1}{H_{K-1}})$ (yellow octagrams)} and the set of beta-binomial priors providing good error control.